oneAnuragByte/blog/_posts/2021-12-13-Microsoft-ADO-using_Python.md

 **Prerequisite**:
 1. Get a data source (for example Microsoft SQL Server instance accessible from the machine where the code has to run)
-2. Create a table called Person.
+2. Create a table called *Person*.
 You may have multiple columns for this table, but the example script below assumes that you have atleast 2 columns in the Person table.
 3. Also the connection string below uses the NTLM authentication.
-If you would like to use SQL Auth, include the Username and Password in the connection string. =
+If you would like to use SQL Auth, include the Username and Password in the connection string.
+[ConnectionStrings.com](https://www.connectionstrings.com/microsoft-ole-db-provider-for-sql-server-sqloledb/) has good amount of examples to help you build the required connection string.

 ``` python
     import adodbapi